 Company name

 Company address

 If this form is being used for a work injury at the initial visit, please bill WCB code 640.

-The purpose of this form is to verify injury/illness and to provide restrictions to the employer in order to enable the worker to return to alternate or modified work as soon as possible.

-The employer requires this information in order to identify suitable work that is both productive and safe.
-Any work assignments will honour the outlined restrictions.

-If the employer is unable to offer work that is appropriate to the outlined restrictions, the worker w rill be off work.

-Please complete and give to worker for delivery to the emp oloyer.
+The purpose of this form is to verify injury/illness and to provide restrictions to the employer in ord worker to return to alternate or modified work as soon as possible. der to enable the The employer requires this information in order to identify suitable work that is both productive an assignments will honour the outlined restrictions. d safe.
+Any work If the employer is unable to offer work that is appropriate to the outlined restrictions, the worker w ill be off work.
+Please complete and give to worker for delivery to the employer.
+Worker's name: Due to injury/illness the following physical, cognitive or psychiatric restrictions currently a This form MUST be kept confidential Expected duration of restrictions: Health care provider name and signature Date

-Worker's name:

-Due to injury/illness the following physical, cognitive of or psychiatric restrictions currently a apply:

-This form MUST

-be kept confidential 1

-20 Kopt commentation

-Expected duration of restrictions:<7days

-Health care provider name and signature Date

-5

-Health care provider is not required to o send a copy to the W(
+Health care provider is not required to send a copy to the WCB.